-Ref No. 10.6 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Amount of Best and Most Versatile Agricultural Land lost to windfall development.
+Ref No. 10.6 Annual Monitoring Indicator Monitoring Targe t Monitoring Trigger LOCAL: Amount of Best and Most Versatile Agricultural Land lost to windfall development.
 No loss of Best and Most Versatile Agricultural Land to windfall development unless in accordance with policies in the Plan and national Policy.
 Any loss of Best and Most Versatile Agricultural Land to windfall development unless in accordance with policies in the Plan.

-AMR 1: 2018 - 2019 AMR 2: 2019 - 2020 No windfall developments were permitted on Best and Most Versatile Agricultural Land and lost contrary to the policies in the LDP.
-No windfall developments were permitted on Best and Most Versatile Agricultural Land and lost contrary to the policies in the LDP.

-Managing Growth/ Development Policies: MG1, MG2, MG3, MG4, MD1, MD5, MD6, MD10, MD11.

-Between 1st April 2019 and 31st March 2020, the Council approved 10 planning applications for windfall development which resulted in the loss of 3.054 ha of Best and Most Versatile agricultural land however, all proposals were approved in accordance with LDP policies.
-Details of the approved applications are provided below:

-Application No. Type of Development Application details 2018/01196/FUL Erection of a principal dwelling Minor - Dwellings (C3) for a Farm Manager 2014/00042/FUL Construction of a two-storey Major - Other Principal Uses football centre with parking 2019/00418/FUL Construction of an outdoor riding area (Menage) suitable Minor - Other Principal Uses for the practice and training of Willion Other Fillicipal Oses the owner's horses for dressage competitions together with associated stables 2019/00406/FUL Major - Industry/Storage/Distribution (B1 (b&c), B2, B8) Proposed erection of Class B1/B2/B8 Development (Phase 2), together with associated parking and access arrangements 2019/00531/FUL Minor Other Dringing Head Replacement of existing 15m structure with proposed new 22.5m high monopole supporting 6 no. new antennas, 3 no. new No. 600mm diameter dishes, 1 no. relocated 600mm diameter dish (relocated from existing structure), 7 no. equipment cabinets within extended compound, plus 2019/00696/FUL Minor - Other Principal Uses Minor - Other Principal Uses associated ancillary works Proposed stable block 2019/00928/FUL Minor - Other Principal Uses Menage/exercise paddock for our own personal use 2019/00783/FUL Minor - Other Principal Uses Provision of 6 holiday log cabins, treatment plant drainage and associated works 2019/00733/FUL Minor - Dwellings (C3) Demolition of the Existing Two Storey Dwelling and Proposed Replacement Dwelling 2019/00302/FUL Minor - Other Principal Uses Proposed renewal of application 2016/00096/FUL for a period of 5 years or until the even complex as approved 2011/006804
+Performance I AMR 1: 2018 - 2019) AMR 2: 2019 - 2020 No windfall developments were permit Most Versatile Agricultural Land and lo policies in the LDP. pments were permitted on Best and icultural Land and lost contrary to the ?.
+Relevant LDP Policies Managing Growth/ Development Policie SA Objectives: 1, 3, 4, 8, 10, 12.
+Analysis Between 1st April 2019 and 31st March which resulted in the loss of 3.054 ha c approved in accordance with LDP policie h 2020, the Council a approved 10 plannin rsatile agricultural la g applications for windfall development nd however, all proposals were Application No. Type of Develop Application details 2018/01196/FUL Minor - Dwellin gs (C3) Erection of a principal dwelling for a Farm Manager 2014/00042/FUL Major - Other P rincipal Uses Construction of a two-storey football centre with parking 2019/00418/FUL Construction of an outdoor riding area (Menage) suitable for the practice and training of the owner's horses for dressage competitions together with associated stables 2019/00406/FUL Major - Industry/Storage/Distribution (B1 (b&c), B2, B8) Proposed erection of Class B1/B2/B8 Development (Phase 2), together with associated parking and access arrangements 2019/00531/FUL Minor - Other Principal Uses Replacement of existing 15m structure with proposed new 22.5m high monopole supporting 6 no. new antennas, 3 no. new No. 600mm diameter dishes, 1 no. relocated 600mm diameter dish (relocated from existing structure), 7 no. equipment cabinets within extended compound, plus associated ancillary works 2019/00696/FUL Minor - Other Principal Uses Proposed stable block 2019/00928/FUL Minor - Other Principal Uses Menage/exercise paddock for our own personal use 2019/00783/FUL Minor - Other Principal Uses Provision of 6 holiday log cabins, treatment plant drainage and associated works 2019/00733/FUL Minor - Dwellings (C3) Demolition of the Existing Two Storey Dwelling and Proposed Replacement Dwelling 2019/00302/FUL Minor - Other Principal Uses Proposed renewal of applicatio 2016/00096/FUL for a period or 5 years or until the even complex as approved 2011/006804